 When demand is high or David and his wife are unavailable, the Malealea Development Trust has a list of other wonderful families who have experience hosting visitors.

-Please speak to reception if you would like to organize this once-in-a-lifetime opportunity to experience life as we do.
+Please speak to reception if you would like to try this once-in-a-lifetime opportunity to experience life as we do.
 Let us know if we can arrange a meal for you or if you would like to bring food to share.
 The homes are in the local village and are about a 20-minute easy walk from the Lodge.